Big Brother Albania: Big Brother VIP

 In September 2017, it was rumored that Top Channel had decided to start the celebrity version after the success of the original version.
 The show was announced in early January 2018 with a teaser along with the renewals of The Voice Kids Albania.
 Top Channel made a new big studio in Tirana with the name Studio Nova for their prime time shows, Hell's Kitchen Albania, Shiko Kush Luan and other big shows.
 The house for the Big Brother VIP will also be built there.
 The celebrity version of the show was first expected to start during the 2017–2018 television season.
 In 2019, Top Channel announced that Big Brother would come back for the 2019–2020 television season in Albania, but no information was given if it will be an original or a celebrity version.
-On May 17, 2021, Top Channel announced that soon will begin the auditions for the celebrity housemates of the house.
+On 17 May 2021, Top Channel announced that soon will begin the auditions for the celebrity housemates of the house.

-On August 12, 2021, Top Channel confirmed that the season would begin airing in October 2021.
-On August 17, 2021, Arbana Osmani announced on her Instagram account that she will be the host of the Big Brother VIP.
+On 12 August 2021, Top Channel confirmed that the season would begin airing in October 2021.
+On 17 August 2021, Arbana Osmani announced on her Instagram account that she will be the host of the Big Brother VIP.
 She also announced that the show will air for 100 days.
-The first season premiered on October 5, 2021.
-On December 30, 2021, Top Channel announced that the show would be extended by over a month due to record-breaking ratings.
-Similar to the format of Grande Fratello, housemates would have to decide on January 1, 2022, whether to renew their contract and stay in the house or to leave the house for good.
-On February 18, 2022, Ballet dancer Ilir Shaqiri was announced as the first winner of Big Brother VIP.
+The first season premiered on 5 October 2021.
+On 30 December 2021, Top Channel announced that the show would be extended by over a month due to record-breaking ratings.
+Similar to the format of Grande Fratello, housemates would have to decide on 1 January 2022, whether to renew their contract and stay in the house or to leave the house for good.
+On 18 February 2022, Ballet dancer Ilir Shaqiri was announced as the first winner of Big Brother VIP.

 The second season was announced in February 2022, by the executive producers, Lori Hoxha and Sara Hoxha.
 After the final of the first season, Osmani announced that the second season will begin airing in December 2022.
 Few months later, Lori Hoxha confirmed that the second season of Big Brother Vip will begin airing after the end of the 2022 FIFA World Cup.
-The second season premiered on December 24, 2022.
+The second season premiered on 24 December 2022.